Rates, discounts and monetary transactions

 200

 Additional work due to a dispute between parties.
-Buyer and/or Seller
+Purchaser and/or Seller

 At the request of a party, its broker/intermediary or third parties, change the settlement note even though it had already been drawn up.
 Party concerned